 DIY Body Butter

-Shea Butter Rescue Balm
+Shea Butter Balm for dehydrated & cracked skin

 In this video I'll show you how you can make your own quick & easy body butter.